by Sally | Jun 27, 2017 | Blog

 Try these tempting alternatives instead and enjoy a warming, porridge-free start to your day!

-1.Buckwheat pancakesblog_Ggle
+1.Buckwheat pancakes

 For the pancake mixture blend buckwheat flour with whichever milk you enjoy and either a mashed banana or an egg.
 Serve with blueberries and yoghurt (natural, soya or coconut).